-Winners of the Intranet Innovation Awards are determined by an international judging panel of intranet experts, located in Australia, France, UK and the US.
+Winners of the Intranet and Digital Workplace Awards are determined by an international judging panel of intranet experts, located in Australia, Europe and the USA.

 See more about this year’s judges below:

 James Robertson, Founder, Step Two (Australia)

 James Robertson is one of the global experts on intranet strategy and design.

 He is the author of Essential intranets: inspiring sites that deliver business value, Designing intranets: creating sites the work and What every intranet team should know, the three best-selling intranet books in the world.

 James is the founder and managing director of Step Two, a vendor-neutral consultancy located in Australia.
 In this role, he has helped high-profile organisations to develop intranet strategies, both within Australia and internationally.

 James has keynoted conferences around the globe, including in the UK, USA, Denmark, the Netherlands, Sweden, Norway, Singapore, Malaysia, New Zealand and Australia.